doctrine/mongodb-odm/docs/en/reference/basic-mapping.rst

               type: id
               id: true

-You can configure custom ID strategies if you don't want to use the default MongoId.
+You can configure custom ID strategies if you don't want to use the default object ID.
 The available strategies are:

-- ``AUTO`` - Uses the native generated MongoId.
+- ``AUTO`` - Uses the native generated ObjectId.
 - ``ALNUM`` - Generates an alpha-numeric string (based on an incrementing value).
 - ``CUSTOM`` - Defers generation to a AbstractIdGenerator implementation specified in the ``class`` option.
 - ``INCREMENT`` - Uses another collection to auto increment an integer identifier.